lokeshh/gsoc2016/source/_posts/2016-06-21-categorical-data.markdown

      7     B     7     h
 ```

-The benefit as you can see is that we were able to order the categories and based on we used `lt`.
+The benefit is that we used `lt` based on the order we set.

 By defining the custom order of categories and setting `ordered` to `true`, one can sort the categories, find the min, max, etc. For example